 Just go to your group and check the input text area of sharing a status for the three dots button.
 There you’ll find the option for Poll:

 I don’t advise this, as it can become a very disorganized post and you’ll find nothing relevant.
-It’s better to say in your post that if someone really wants another option to choose from, they should comment it and you’ll add it after.
+It’s better to say in your post that if someone really wants another option to choose from, they should comment on it and you’ll add it after.

 Plan a Live post

-This type of communication is good if you want to present or teach your members about something, if you want to show them how to do’s.
+This type of communication is good if you want to present or teach your members about something if you want to show them how to do’s.
 It’s a great way to let them know you better and to make them realize you are actually a person, one that’s involved.